Blog

 Owning and running a financial practice can be satisfying and lucrative, but it requires commitments to both the clients and operational aspects of the practice (e.g., compliance, payroll, personnel management).
 While some advisors thrive on wearing many hats, others would much rather spend more of their day working directly with clients and less time bogged down by the day-to-day business operations.

-Choosing a Sell and Stay® path can be a breath of fresh air in an advisor’s career, but you must be ready to let go of your “owner mindset” and support someone else as they build upon your foundation.
+In this scenario, an owner may sell complete ownership to an M&A partner and stay on as an employee only.
+This allows you to continue earning an income doing what you love, while receiving compensation for the investment you’ve made building your business.
+Choosing a Sell and Stay® path can be a breath of fresh air in an advisor’s career, but you must be ready to let go of your “owner mindset” and support someone else as they take ownership of the future of the business.

 Many advisor/owners like you are natural entrepreneurs.
 It’s that entrepreneurial spirit that allowed you to work tirelessly for many years to build a successful practice.
 This spirit also has the tendency to plant seeds of other adventures and endeavors that are hard to ignore.
 Some advisors have reached a point in their career where they are ready for a new chapter, which, for some, includes a new business venture.

 As you already know, starting a business from scratch takes capital, time, and dedication.
 For those reasons, it may be difficult to simply make the switch.
-A Sell and Stay® in this situation could allow you to invest the initial money from the sale of your practice to jumpstart your new one while staying on during the transition period as your new business grows.
+A Sell and Stay® in this situation could allow you to invest the initial money from the sale of your practice to jumpstart your new one while staying on during the transition period and earning steady income as your new business grows.

 Most advisors account for permanent or prolonged periods of illness or injury in their continuity plans.
 In reality, however, some health issues can cause brief but debilitating episodes that come and go.
 For a sole proprietor, managing a chronic condition—for themselves or a loved one—can prevent them from devoting the necessary time to client relationships, asset management, and the operation of their practice.